AMReX-Combustion/PeleLM/Docs/source/manual/GettingStarted.rst

 2. Individual repositories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Alternatively, all the individual dependencies of `PeleLM` can be obtained independently.
-The user then needs to provide environment variables for each of `AMReX`, `IAMR`, `PelePhysics` and `PeleLM` installation path.
+The user then needs to provide environment variables for each of `AMReX`, `IAMR`, `AMReX-Hydro`, `PelePhysics` and `PeleLM` installation path.
 This method is intended for users wanting to modify the `PeleLM` source code and who are more comfortable with maintaining up-to-date the four repositories.

    a.
 Download the `AMReX` repository by typing: ::